lupyuen/nuttx-tinyemu/README.md

 http://0.0.0.0:8000/index.html
 ```

+_But there's no Console Input?_

-To do Console Input, we need VirtIO...
+To do Console Input, we need to implement VirtIO in our UART Driver...

 # VirtIO